The bristle worm, also known as the Polychaeta, is one of the most controversial critters in the saltwater aquaria hobby.

 Check on the tank periodically; if you see that the food looks like something has been snacking on it, something probably has.
 It is then up to you to determine whether it is a fireworm, bristle worm, or something else entirely.

 This will also help you keep better track of the smaller invertebrates in your tank.
-Hermit crabs and other such creatures also hitchhike in, and while most are harmless, there are a few other invertebrates that can cause issues later on.
+Hermit crabs and other such creatures also hitchhike in.
+Most are harmless but there are a few other invertebrates that can cause issues later on.

-Quarantining everything that comes into the tank is the only way to ensure that you are only adding what you want to add.
+Quarantining everything that comes into the tank is the only way to ensure that bristle worms stay out.